La La Shan

 Awards

-The tea farmer won 1st place in the regional 1st Cross-Strait Zhang Tianfu, Wu Zhenduo Cup Premium Oolong Tea Contest in 2016 for his GABA oolong tea.
+In 2016, the tea farmer was awarded first place in the regional “1st Cross-Strait Zhang Tianfu & Wu Zhenduo Cup Premium Oolong Tea Contest” for his GABA Oolong tea.

 Oolong